phanerka/link-stash/Coding/Useful mods list.md

 	- sprite atlases extraction via `Inspector` tab, however other specialized tools like `AssetRipper` are much easier to use (and can export more types of assets).
 	- internal logging window, which can also capture Unity Debug logs (`consoleLog.txt` [[Logs#console log|log]]).
 	- object properties preview and manipulation via `Inspector` tab.
-		Without `Mouse Drag Explorer`, only static objects can be inspected.
+		Only static objects can be inspected; `Mouse Drag Explorer` allows to inspect creatures and items as well.
+Exploring everything else is impossible; in this case, it's better to [[DNSpy#Attaching|attach]] the game to DNSpy instead.
 	- [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) code execution
 	- hooking methods with custom code support, adds code by default that logs parameters whenever the method is called (however doesn't have autocomplete)
 	- any method call from any time